k-roy/RECTIFY/README.md

-processed annotations can be found here: https://drive.google.com/drive/folders/1UHcrso8nN2RZ6hXgJ221ROnczVPCDdJG?usp=sharing *annotations are integrated from multiple sources *each coordinate in the genome is assigned to an annotation with conflicts resolved by a priority ranking in "prioritization_order_for_sequence_types.txt"
-*intergenic is the default when a coordinate has no annotation
+processed annotations can be found here: https://drive.google.com/drive/folders/1UHcrso8nN2RZ6hXgJ221ROnczVPCDdJG?usp=sharing *annotations are integrated from multiple sources *each coordinate in the genome is assigned to an annotation *conflicts resolved by a priority ranking in "prioritization_order_for_sequence_types.txt" *intergenic is the default when a coordinate has no annotation

 Data processing steps: